KolyaKorruptis/.github.io/_posts/2017-07-26-Cyber-Stuff.md

 > In new research they plan to present at the USENIX Security conference on Thursday, a group of researchers from the University of Washington has shown for the first time that it’s possible to encode malicious software into physical strands of DNA, so that when a gene sequencer analyzes it the resulting data becomes a program that corrupts gene-sequencing software and takes control of the underlying computer.
 [https://www.wired.com/story/malware-dna-hack](https://www.wired.com/story/malware-dna-hack)

+[140 up-close photos](https://imgur.com/a/Zt9Y4) of ship and vehicle models constructed by ILM for the Original Star Wars Trilogy (1977-1983)